newrelic/open-install-library/docs/recipe-spec.md

       # List of files to look for in the UI
       files: list, optional
         - /var\/log\/system.log

+# Prompts for input from the user.
+These variables then become
+# available to go-task in the form of {{.VAR_NAME}}
+inputVars: list, optional
+  - name: string, required      # name of the variable
+    prompt: string, optional    # message prompt to present to the user
+    default: string, optional   # default value for variable

 # go-task yaml definition
 # This spec - https://github.com/go-task/task